MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-process.md

 * Power BI items such as reports and dashboards that have Power BI [sensitivity labels](../admin/service-security-data-protection-overview.md#sensitivity-labels-in-power-bi), cannot be deployed.

-* The maximum number of Power BI items that can be deployed is 300.
+* The maximum number of Power BI items that can be deployed in a single deployment is 300.

 * For a list of workspace limitations, see [workspace assignment limitations](deployment-pipelines-get-started.md#workspace-assignment-limitations).